Efficiency, Feasibility, and Incentive-Awareness in Constrained Online Resource Allocation: Problem Formulation

-To model agents' behavior in a dynamic environment, we adopt the \(\gamma\)-impatient agent model by \citet{golrezaei2021dynamic,golrezaei2023incentive}, which captures the idea that agents often prioritize immediate rewards over long-term gains -- due to bounded rationality, uncertainty about future rounds, or limited planning horizons -- while the planner is more patiently optimizing the long-run welfare. \begin{assumption}[{$\gamma$-Impatient Agents}] For some fixed but unknown constant $\gamma\in (0,1)$, every agent $i\in [K]$ is $\gamma$-impatient in the sense that they maximize their $\gamma$-discounted $T$-round gain \footnote{Two special cases of \Cref{def:impatient} are $0$-impatient agents, who only care about their gains in the current round (often referred to as myopic agent), and $1$-impatient agents, who care about their total gains over the entire $T$-round game (as is typical in extensive-form games).}
+To model agents' behavior in a dynamic environment, we adopt the $\gamma$-impatient agent model by \citet{amin2013learning} and \citet{golrezaei2021dynamic,golrezaei2023incentive}, which captures the idea that agents often prioritize immediate rewards over long-term gains---due to bounded rationality, uncertainty about future rounds, or limited planning horizons---while the planner is more patiently optimizing the long-run social welfare. \begin{assumption}[{$\gamma$-Impatient Agents}] For some fixed but unknown constant $\gamma\in (0,1)$, every agent $i\in [K]$ is \emph{$\gamma$-impatient} in the sense that they maximize their $\gamma$-discounted utility (defined in \Cref{eq:impatient}).
+Specifically, under agents' joint strategy $\bm \pi$ and planner mechanism $\bm M$, the $\gamma$-discounted utility of any agent $i\in [K]$ is

 \end{assumption}